qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 is not a predefined set of algorithms you can run (except for some example script that come with the *Processing R Provider* plugin).

-A useful set of example R scripts is available in the QGIS Repository.
+A set of example R scripts is available in the QGIS Repository.
 Perform the following steps to load and enable them using the *QGIS Resource Sharing* plugin.